A.B., City College of New York

 - Comic Effects: Interdisciplinary Approaches to Humor in Literature, State University of New York Press, 1989.

 - Curator, Forgotten Chapters of Boston's Literary History, An exhibition at the Boston Public Library and Massachusetts Historical Society, March 28-July 30, 2012.

 - Curator, The Raven in the Frog Pond: Edgar Allan Poe and the City of Boston, Boston Public Library, December 17, 2009-March 31, 2010.

-- (with Dan Currie) “The Raven in the Frog Pond: Edgar Allan Poe and the City of Boston,” in Seth C. Bruggeman, Ed., Born in the U.S.A.: Birth and Commemoration in American Public Memory, University of Massachusetts Press, Public History in Historical Perspective Series, 2012.
+- “The Raven in the Frog Pond: Edgar Allan Poe and the City of Boston,” in Seth C. Bruggeman, Ed., Born in the U.S.A.: Birth and Commemoration in American Public Memory, University of Massachusetts Press, Public History in Historical Perspective Series, 2012. (co-authored)

 - "The Great, the Good, and the Deliciously Awful: Why Boston Needs a Literary Trail," Boston Globe, April 1, 2012, K,12.

 - “What’s So Funny about a Dead Terrorist?
 Toward an Ethics of Humor for the Digital Age,” in A Decade of Dark Humor: Humor, Irony, and Post-9/11 Politics, Ted Gournelos and Viveca Greene, Eds.
 University of Mississippi Press, 2011.

 - "Quoth the Detective: Edgar Allan Poe’s Case against the Boston Literati," Boston Globe, March 6, 2011.